maria-antoniak/goodreads-scraper/README.md

 # Scraping Goodreads Book Reviews

-You can use the Python script `get_reviews.py` to collect reviews and review metadata about books on Goodreads, including the text of the review, star rating, username of the reviewer, number of likes, and categories or "shelves" that the user has tagged for the book.
+You can use the review service to collect reviews and review metadata about books on Goodreads, including the text of the review, star rating, username of the reviewer, number of likes, and categories or "shelves" that the user has tagged for the book.

-## get_reviews.py

 ### Input

-This script takes as input a list of book IDs, stored in a plain text file with one book ID per line.
-Book IDs are unique to Goodreads and can be found at the end of a book's URL.
-For example, the book ID for *Little Women* ([https://www.goodreads.com/book/show/1934.Little_Women](https://www.goodreads.com/book/show/1934.Little_Women)) is `1934.Little_Women`.
+This service takes as input a list of book IDs, stored in a plain text file with one book ID per line.

 ### Output

-This script outputs a JSON file for each book with the following information:
+This service outputs a JSON file for each book with the following information:

 - book ID and title
 - book ID